id-contact/docs/webdocs/docs/sample_plugins/auth_digid.md

 slug: digid
 ---

-The DigiD plugin is designed to authenticate the end-user using the dutch DigiD government authentication, and then fetching further information on the end-user from the dutch BRP through a separate BRP interface.
+The DigiD plugin is designed to authenticate the end-user using the Dutch DigiD government authentication, and then fetch further information on the end-user from the Dutch BRP through a separate BRP interface.

 ### Note